-Knowing which Azure services are commonly misconfigured enables DevSecOps teams to customize automated Conformity scans, ensuring they’re continually checking for misconfigurations on Azure services in their infrastructure.
+Knowing which Azure services are commonly misconfigured enables DevSecOps teams to customise automated Conformity scans, ensuring they’re continually checking for misconfigurations on Azure services in their infrastructure.
 This helps prove compliance and governance without tedious manual tasks, allowing developers to build securely with little interruptions.

-Conformity is one of 7 solutions comprising the Trend Micro Cloud One™ security services platform for organizations building in the cloud.
+Conformity is one of 7 solutions comprising the Trend Micro Cloud One™ security services platform for organisations building in the cloud.
 It delivers flexible and scalable all-in-one security that helps DevOps and security engineers securely build and innovate as they migrate to and build in the cloud.